-Which is probably why the big Swede joined Mourinho at Man United last summer, as his first big signing.
+Which is probably why the big Swede joined Mourinho at United in the summer of 2016 as his first big signing.

-And you know the rest; 17 goals, three trophies and that knee injury.
+And you know the rest; 17 goals, three trophies and that knee injury, all in one season.

 Romelu Lukaku – Chelsea & Man United

-But it was a case of too much, too soon when the pair were together at Chelsea, with his missed penalty during the 2013 UEFA Super Cup sealing his fate; he was promptly shipped off to Everton.
+But it was a case of too much, too soon when the pair were together at Chelsea, with his missed penalty in the 2013 UEFA Super Cup sealing his fate; he was promptly shipped off to Everton.

-Four years at Eveton, including one on-loan, saw Lukaku grow in confidence and stature.
+Four years in Merseyside, including one on-loan, saw Lukaku grow in confidence.

-25 Premier League goals for the Toffees last season was enough to convince Mourinho to go for the player who never quite made it under him before.
+25 Premier League goals for the Toffees in the 2015/16 season was enough to convince Mourinho to go back in for the player who never quite made it under him before.

 Nemanja Matic – Chelsea & Man United